dxprog/dxprog.com/posts/unjacked-day-0.md

 ![](http://images.dxprog.com/blog/unjacked_day0.jpg "It begins...")[break]

-[quote]Day 0:  10-1-12
+> Day 0:  10-1-12
+>

-It has been about forty minutes since I shut down my computer.
+> It has been about forty minutes since I shut down my computer.
 Fairly typical for a work evening, but what is not typical are all the thoughts of stuff I'll be missing, How I Met Your Mother, for instance.
 Also, writing in a straight line is hard.
 I suppose my plan of action at this point is to read something and then go to bed.
 I will sorely miss my asmr videos to be sure...
-Only seven days left...[/quote]
+Only seven days left...